jimazeyu/Omni_EKF_SLAM/README.md

 # Omni_EKF_SLAM
-An EKF_SLAM based on omnidirectional motion, expanding the state and covariance matrix as new landmarks are detected.
-Replace the move function with the actual robot's control function, replace observe with the observation function, and return a list of tuples for all landmarks (distance, angle, id), to apply the algorithm to a real robot.
+This approach uses an Extended Kalman Filter SLAM (Simultaneous Localization and Mapping) that adapts to omnidirectional movement.
+As the robot identifies new landmarks, it updates its state and covariance matrix to reflect these changes.

+To implement this algorithm in a real robot, you need to modify a couple of things: first, substitute the generic 'move' function with the specific control functions of your robot.
+Next, switch out the 'observe' function for one that actually observes and gathers data.
+This way, the algorithm can be effectively applied to a physical robot.

 ![plot](plot.gif)